ePages-de/epages-docs/_posts/2017/2017-01-17-testing-async-interactions.md

 ---
 layout: post
-title: "Testing asynchronous interactions in distributed systems"
+title: "How to test event-based services using contracts"
-date: "2017-01-15 12:11:00"
+date: "2017-01-17 12:11:00"
 image: blog-header/testing-async-interactions.jpg
 categories: tech-stories
 authors: ["Mathias"]
 ---

 In a distributed architecture, we strive to build self-contained services.
-We try hard to make these services as autonomous as possible, but it is often impossible to build a service that can fulfill its tasks without interaction with other services.
+We try hard to make these services as autonomous as possible, but it is often impossible to build a service that can fulfill its tasks without interacting with other services.

-When it comes to service interaction we try to use an event-based approach as much as possible.
+When it comes to service interaction we try to use an event-based approach.
-This means interacting asynchronously and outside the user interaction where this is applicable.
+This means interacting asynchronously and outside the user interaction where applicable.

-Going this route you will soon ask yourself how to test such asynchronous interactions.
+Having embarked on this road you will soon ask yourself how to test such asynchronous interactions.
 [Spring Cloud Contract](https://cloud.spring.io/spring-cloud-contract/) offers great support for such scenarios.

-Let's look at the problem using a simple application consisting of two services and see how Spring Cloud Contract can help us to improve testing the asynchronous interaction between them.
+Let's address this challenge using a simple application consisting of two services and see how Spring Cloud Contract can help improve testing the asynchronous interaction between them.

-## The Sample Application
+## The sample application

 Our application consists of two services:

 - the product service is responsible for managing product data
-- the checkout service offers cart-related capabilities
+- the checkout service offers cart-related capabilities.

 The checkout service cannot fulfill the task of adding a certain quantity of a product to a cart without product data.
 So the checkout service listens to product events to hold a copy of relevant data of each product.

-This approach allows us to satisfy all user requests in the checkout service from its local database which should be a lot faster than having to ask the product service for product data while the user is waiting for a reply.
+This approach allows us to satisfy all user requests in the checkout service from its local database.
+This is a lot faster than having to ask the product service for product data while the user is waiting for a reply.
 We also reduce runtime dependencies between our services.

+Whenever we create a [product](https://github.com/mduesterhoeft/testing-asynchonous-interactions/blob/master/product-service/src/main/java/com/epages/product/Product.java) an event is [published](https://github.com/mduesterhoeft/testing-asynchonous-interactions/blob/master/product-service/src/main/java/com/epages/product/ProductEventHandler.java) which the checkout service [picks up](https://github.com/mduesterhoeft/testing-asynchonous-interactions/blob/master/checkout-service/src/main/java/com/epages/checkout/ProductSubscriber.java).
+It will then store [its view on the product](https://github.com/mduesterhoeft/testing-asynchonous-interactions/blob/master/checkout-service/src/main/java/com/epages/checkout/ProductRef.java) in the checkout database.

 For the sample application, we use [Spring Boot](http://projects.spring.io/spring-boot/),  [RabbitMQ](https://www.rabbitmq.com/) as the message broker, and [Spring Amqp](http://projects.spring.io/spring-amqp/) to interact with it from our application.

 The code referenced in this post is available on [github](https://github.com/mduesterhoeft/testing-asynchonous-interactions).
 It is advisable to make yourself familiar with this code before reading on.

-Whenever we create a [product](https://github.com/mduesterhoeft/testing-asynchonous-interactions/blob/master/product-service/src/main/java/com/epages/product/Product.java) an event is [published](https://github.com/mduesterhoeft/testing-asynchonous-interactions/blob/master/product-service/src/main/java/com/epages/product/ProductEventHandler.java) which the checkout service [picks up](https://github.com/mduesterhoeft/testing-asynchonous-interactions/blob/master/checkout-service/src/main/java/com/epages/checkout/ProductSubscriber.java).
-It will then store [its view on the product](https://github.com/mduesterhoeft/testing-asynchonous-interactions/blob/master/checkout-service/src/main/java/com/epages/checkout/ProductRef.java) in the checkout database.

 ## A primitive test is better than nothing